Kevin Doherty (footballer): International career

-Management career
+Managerial career

 Doherty's first appointment as a coach was with his old Home Farm club, where he coached youth in the Dublin and District Schoolboys League.

 In 2011, Doherty coached the Shelbourne U-19 team during its inaugural season.
 In May 2013 Doherty was put in temporary charge of Shelbourne's first team when Alan Mathews resigned.
 For the remainder of the 2013 Shelbourne season, Doherty was the assistant to incoming manager John McDonnell.
 At the end of the 2014 campaign, McDonnell left to manage Drogheda United and Doherty was promoted to be Shelbourne's manager.

 Doherty left his managerial role at Shelbourne in June 2016.
 He joined Longford Town as a coach in September 2016.
 He departed the midland's club in May 2017.

 In December 2017, Doherty was appointed as assistant manager at Drogheda United.
-After 4 years as assistant, he was named as manager of the club on 2 December 2021 on a 3 year contract following manager Tim Clancy's departure to St Patrick's Athletic.
+After 4 years as assistant, he was named as manager of the club on 2 December 2021 on a three-year contract following manager Tim Clancy's departure to St Patrick's Athletic.